-The groundwater map below, developed by the U.S. Geological Survey (USGS), Pennsylvania Water Science Center, shows that current water levels in most monitoring wells in the Potomac basin are in the "Normal" or "Above Normal" range with some local exceptions.
+The groundwater map below, developed by the U.S. Geological Survey (USGS), Pennsylvania Water Science Center, shows that current water levels in most monitoring wells in the Potomac basin are in the "Normal" range.
+However, many wells in the central and northeastern portions of the basin register below normal water levels.
 Wells with a gray dot inside the symbol identify Water Supply Outlook wells.
 In this map, the USGS defines "Normal" as between the 25th and 75th percentiles, and "Below Normal" as between the 10th and 24th percentile.
+"Much Below Normal" is defined as below the 10th percentile.